Den of Shadows: 2013 Promises to Keep

 The novel was released on January 8, 2013 as part of "Den of Shadows".

 The Maeve’ra Trilogy

 The Maeve’ra Trilogy is a trilogy of novels that take place before the events of Midnight Predator.

 2014 Bloodwitch

-Released on May 13, 2014 the novel tells the story Vance Ehecatl, a quetzal shapeshifter, who was raised by the vampires Jaguar and Taro in Midnight when he was abandoned as a baby.
-But an act a violence forces him to leave his home and he meets Malachi Obsidian, another shapeshifter who is against Midnight and the vampires.
+Released on May 13, 2014, the novel tells the story of Vance Ehecatl, a quetzal shapeshifter, who was raised by the vampires Jaguar and Taro in Midnight when he was abandoned as a baby.
+An act of violence forces him to leave his home.
+He meets Malachi Obsidian, another shapeshifter who is against Midnight and the vampires.
 Malachi claims Vance is a bloodwitch and that Jaguar, Taro and Mistress Jeshickah, the leader of Midnight, are trying to control him and use his powers.
-Vance does not believe him but when illness starts to effect his friends, Vance begins to realize that his world is not as perfect as he thought and he must choose between the vampires who raised him or the shapeshifters who hate him.
+Vance does not believe him, but when illness starts to affect his friends, he realizes that his world is not as perfect as he thought.
+He must choose between the vampires who raised him or the shapeshifters who hate him.